MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/a-record-registered-host-dns.md

 2. Right-click the DNS server, and then select **Properties**.
 3. Select the **Interfaces** tab.
 4. Under **Listen on**, select the **Only the following IP addresses** check box.
 5. Type the IP addresses that you want the server to listen on.
-Include only the IP addresses of the interfaces for which you want a host A record registered in DNS.
+Include only the IP addresses of the interfaces for which you want a host's A record registered in DNS.
 6. Select **OK**, and then quit the DNS Management MMC.

 ## Status